There are many advantages to giving to charity. The tax benefits of giving to charity.

 For contributions less than $250, if a receipt has not been provided, a cancelled check or a bank record will suffice.
 You cannot deduct casual donations that you drop into a charity’s collection box or bucket without a receipt.

 If you receive some goods or services in exchange for your donation, the charity must specify the value of those goods or services.
 You can only deduct the amount of your donation that is above that value.
 The paperwork from the charitable organization should spell out what is deductible.

 Karmen A. Booker is an Attorney, Business Consultant and Owner of Compu-Perfect Professional Services, a business consulting firm specializing in Business Entity Formation (Corporations, Limited Liability Companies, and Nonprofit Corporations), Completing 501(c)(3) Federal Tax Exemption Applications, Grant Research and Writing services, and more.
 Call her today at (301) 408-1082.

-Attorney Karmen A. Booker has developed a Report entitled “Fundraising Tips”, which provides information regarding:
+Attorney Karmen A. Booker has developed an e-book entitled “Fundraising for Nonprofits”, which provides information regarding: